Gluten-Free Pantry Essentials

 Take stock of your unique approach to cooking and eating

 What sorts of things do you regularly like to eat?
 Of those foods that contained gluten, which do you want to find gluten-free alternatives for?
 Are you willing to try new foods or products?
 What is your budget and how much time do you have to prepare meals?
 Do you want to cook from scratch or would you prefer more convenience foods?
 Giving some thought to these things in advance will help guide your gluten-free shopping so that your pantry and kitchen are truly suited to you.

 Making educated selections

-Strive to include plenty of naturally nutritious gluten-free foods including vegetables, fruits, beans, fish, nuts, and seeds.
+- Strive to include plenty of naturally nutritious gluten-free foods including vegetables, fruits, beans, nuts and seeds.
 When choosing dairy products, meats and poultry, prefer low fat and lean options.
 Opt for gluten-free whole grains (instead of refined) often.
 Be cautious when choosing meats or poultry that are marinated or have seasonings or broth added, as these ingredients could contain gluten.

-Although purchasing things from bulk bins can be convenient, the risk of cross-contamination with gluten-containing products is high.
+- Although purchasing from bulk bins may seem convenient, the risk of cross-contact with gluten containing products is high.
 As a result, any item in a bulk bin is considered risky and should be avoided.